Some Fancy Skills’ Bars

 From Golemarts to Materia

 With David Zard stepping into Golemarts (changing its name to The Digital Workshop) and thus granting Federico, my partner in business, a fair follow up, I took the decision to leave again and go back to Tuscany.
 I wasn’t over my “digital farm” dream yet, so I started it all over again, but then by myself only.
 That’s when I finally started Materia, my own digital media and communication studio.
 As first act I developed for Materia a corporate award winning website completely in Flash (Actionscript 3.0), then after I won a competition for a € 100k financing by Fondazione Cassa di Risparmio di Pisa for the realization of a web community.
 The project was called Pianeta Charlie (Planet Charlie) and it was actually the web version of a “friendly phone”, called Charlie, already active for 20 years on the territory and dedicated to adolescents with problems in need of anonymous help by psychologists and other specialists in the matter.
 I found out later on that everything about the design of this product, from concept to UI and UX, was incredibly similar to Facebook, but then something like 3-4 years before Zuckerberg came out with the idea.
 Story of my life.
-Anyway, Pianeta Charlie was the start of an unstoppable series of successes as Web Concept Designer and Developer.
+Anyway, Pianeta Charlie was the start of an unstoppable series of successes as Web Concept & Graphics Designer/Developer.

 Materia: the Dream Builders!

 Once reconnected to the network I previously had with The Brain farm (which in the meanwhile had been sold and moved to Milan, so much for the digital farm concept…) I was again a number cruncher of assignments.
 Contacted by local governments, regional departments and private businesses, I was deploying project after project: websites, printed graphics, digital videos… and events!
-In May 2003 the local government of Terricciola asked me to design and organize the 41st edition of their traditional Festa dell’Uva e del Vino (Festival of wine and Grapes).
+In May 2003 the local government of Terricciola (Pisa) asked me to design and organise the 41st edition of their traditional Festa dell’Uva e del Vino (Festival of wine and Grapes).
 I replied with an extended area marketing project, proposing a complete rebranding of the festival and its upgrade from a traditional saga to a first class event, involving V.I.P. testimonials, art, music, theatre and of course the main wine producers of the area, who were starting to upgrade themselves as well to a more professional and also international profile.
 It was a stunning success with a triplicated number of visitors, which led to the following edition’s assignment, as well as to a new beautiful challenge: the assignment for the creation and design of a Wine Museum.
 I presented an idea of Echo-museum, through a multi-disciplinar feasibility studio, called DiVino Museo, which was immediately accepted by the mayor and his council.
 A Foundation around the idea was started, together with the main winemakers of the area plus Fratelli Lunelli (Ferrari), La Spinetta and Castellani Wine.
 DiVino Museo saw the light in early 2004.
 In the meanwhile I was teaching Digital Media Design & Technologies by Urban Valdera, professional training school in Pontedera, using funds coming from the EU.
 My “digital farm” dream started to have shape and ground.

 Fiabesque, the Fairy Tales Town

-In 2004 I moved Materia’s office to Peccioli, a lovely small middle ages village on a hill nearby Pisa, again together with Max Pinucci and another visionary, Gianni Pirotta, just fallen in there from Los Angeles.
+In 2004 I moved Materia’s office to Peccioli, a lovely small middle ages village on a hill nearby Pisa, again together with Max Pinucci and another visionary, Gianni Pirotta, just fallen in there directly from Los Angeles.
 We weren’t even done with the moving yet that Peccioli’s mayor (knowing about my previous experience in large scale events organization) came to the studio, asking if we could come out with an idea for an event in the winter time, in order to gain some attention for the commercial activities in the village.
 That’s when Fiabesque was born.
 We designed this children event which would take place on every Sunday in December and have its clue moment on January the 6th, the day of La Befana, an Italian traditional fictitious figure, a witch on a broom who’s supposed to bring gifts to good children and black coal to bad boys&girls.
 We would turn the village into the Fairy Tales Town and stage theatrical shows, animation and music all over the place.
 The entire community was enthusiastic about the idea, and the Festival just started in 2004.
 It went on until 2013, when the local government could not afford anymore the production and suspended it.
 I can’t actually mention how much work, how many productions, how many contacts Fiabesque has generated in 9 years.
 Started as a local event, Fiabesque turned into an international entity, inspiring similar operations all over the world and helping connecting cultures and people.
 It’s been one of the greatest experiences in my whole life, not only professionally speaking, and I’ll always remember the magic of it, and with me the 150.000 and more people who had the privilege of experiencing it.
 Although my name has been removed (in 2009 I moved to the Netherlands and Max Pinucci carried on art direction and organisation of the festival), you can still have a glimpse of what Fiabesque has been just clicking right here.

 Solidaria, PisaUnicaTerra, PisaVini, Tracce di Tartufo